 Roger's most recent acting roles were in the 1997 TV series, "Night Man," and the independent theatrical movie, "Beyond the Pale" (shot in the US and Ireland, it won the Houston Worldfest 2000 Film Festival's bronze award for independent productions, and was a finalist in Arizona's 2000 Saguara Film Festival International.)
 In November, 1999, Davis appeared on the E! cable network's "Mysteries and Scandals: Peter Duel" documentary, and in 2004, he was interviewed for the "Beyond the Pale: A Look Back" retrospective.
 Roger was involved in the production end of the industry as well, as a partner with producer Tony Eldridge in Lonetree Entertainment, a movie production company based in Malibu, CA. They brought the 1980s TV series, "The Equalizer," to the big screen in 2014, starring Denzel Washington.
 Other feature movies once in the works include "Just Desserts," "The War Magician" (to star Tom Cruise) and "The Naked Truth," to have starred the late Leslie Nielsen.

-Most recently, Davis lent
+Most recently, Roger was

 (L) Roger Davis, in recent years.
 (C) Roger as a finalist in the Ride-and-Shoot competition at the 2007 National Festival of the West in Phoenix (photos courtesy of Renelle.)